MrFreeze64/Aaron-F.-s-Cybersecurtiy-Repository/README.md

 Filebeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: MetricBeat: collects data from a Vm or a service.
+ MetricBeat: collects data from a Vm or a service.
 If you use it with Elastic Search, Logstash and Kibana, you can monitor data of the systems.
 It provides graphs and charts of information collects and can put it in a readable form.
 FileBeat: file beat allows you to collect logs and files and provides you with an easier way to store the files than to have massive servers on site.
 It can also be monitored in Kibana for an easier way to observe and monitor data

 ### Using the Playbook